learn more about a 9/80 work schedule

 Your employees

 Some employees may feel this flexible schedule is amazing, while others think it’s a nightmare.
-Check to see if this kind of scheduling works for your employees.
+Check to see if this kind of employee scheduling works for your employees.

 You can let your staff try the 9/80 schedule out voluntarily.
 Some employees may change their minds if they see their colleagues get an extra day off.